 When you choose what to capture, a new window will immediately show up.
 Here, you can save the screenshot as a PDF, as a regular image, or even print it.

-You can also set a few hotkeys to take screenshots by simply pressing these keyboard keys.
-You can set a hotkey for every option this extension offers: Last Used Action, Capture Visible Part, Capture Selection, and of course Capture Entire age.
+You can also set a few hotkeys to take screenshots by simply pressing them.
+In fact, there is a hotkey for every option this extension offers: Last Used Action, Capture Visible Part, Capture Selection, and of course Capture Entire page.

 2. Use Adobe Acrobat Reader for taking screenshots

 If you often take screenshots and you work with PDF documents on a daily basis, we suggest using Adobe Acrobat Reader for saving screenshots.

 Keep in mind that this feature is only available within Acrobat Reader, you can’t use it to take screenshots on your browser.